phpguru/core/guide/kohana/files/messages.md

 # Messages

-Kohana has a robust key based lookup system so you can define system messages.
+Kohana has a robust key-based lookup system so you can define system messages.
+Using messages in your application
+keeps your views free of scalar strings and consolidates all of your on-screen text to a specific folder within your application, which encourages re-use and makes your code easier to maintain.

 ## Getting a message